Cleaner Living · April 26, 2026 · 5 min read

 Glass vs plastic food storage: is it worth switching?

-Yes — for most households, swapping to glass food storage is worth doing slowly, as your existing plastic containers wear out.
+Yes — slowly, as your existing plastic containers wear out.
 There’s no need to throw out functional storage.
-There’s also no need to spend $200 on a new set in a single panic-buy.
+There’s also no need to spend $200 on a panic-buy of a new set.

 The honest case for glass